Most Technology Training classes will be delivered online until further notice.

 - Understand what a basic style guide is in industry and in higher education

 - Gain familiarity with the Stanford University Identity Guide

 - Understand the Stanford brand “voice” as defined in the Identity Guide

 - Get an overview of Adobe Illustrator to help create Stanford-branded design solutions

 - Learn about resources available to you at Stanford for a deeper learning and help with the Stanford brand and communications

 Design Concepts Covered:

-- Principles of Typography: best practices, leading, kerning
+- Principles of typography, photography, iconography in the context of the Stanford brand: best practices, leading, kerning

 Prerequisites: No prior experience is necessary.
 Just bring your creative and open mind.